[GUIDE] Register Your Company in Estonia with a 3-Step Online Setup

 The cost is €100 plus €20 in shipping fees, so it is a total of €120.

 If you pick up your card at e-Residency at “collection centres” in Sao Paulo, Johannesburg, or Bangkok an additional fee of €23,60 is applied.

-In this article, you can find more information about the pickup locations.
+On this page, you can find more information about the pickup locations.

 What are the requirements for company registration in Estonia?

-Once you have become an e-resident you will need:
+Once you have become an e-resident, you will need the following:

 - The e-Residency card.

 - A copy of your passport.